Dronworks/AWS-learning/Concepts.md

 Virtual Private Cloud
 - Servers can "talk" to each other without accessing the internet.
 - Example: two subnets, one with access to the internet and one with the DBases without access.
 Both are in the same VPC.
-- **NAT Gateway** - servers can talk to outside world and get responses the same way "throught a door opened by the server".
+- **NAT Gateway** - servers can talk to outside world and get responses the same way "through a door opened by the server".
 But this door cannot be opened from the outside world.
     - Nat gateway gives us elastic IP, like the **ISP** ip for our home internet.
 - **Internet Gateway**, is like port forwarding on the router.
 - **Elastic IP** - When shutting down EC2 and putting it up again the ip will change.
     - We can request a pool of elastic IPs that will be reassigned to the instance after a restart.
-    - It will cost monthly to keey this pool (because there are less and less IPv4 out there...)
+    - It will cost monthly to keep this pool (because there are less and less IPv4 out there...)
 - **AWS CLIENT VPN** - Allows us to connect to VPC to manage our DB for example.
 - **AWS Site-to-Site VPN** - bridge my local network with a VPC.

 ## **ELB**
 Elastic Load Balancer
 - NLB - Network Load Balancer (good for streaming)
-    - Faster (not looking closely at the trafic that comming in)
+    - Faster (not looking closely at the traffic that coming in)
     - Less features
     - OSI Layer 4 routing
 - ALB - Application Load Balancer